weaviate/weaviate-io/developers/weaviate/more-resources/migration/weaviate-1-25.md

 ## Downgrade instructions

-If you need to downgrade from `1.25` to a pre-`1.25` version, you must perform a `POST` request to the `v1/cluster/schema-v1` (a payload is not required) to downgrade the schema.
+If you need to downgrade from `1.25` to a pre-`1.25` version, you must perform a `POST` request to the `v1/cluster/schema-v1` (a payload is not required) to downgrade the cluster metadata.

-### 1. Downgrade schema
+### 1. Downgrade cluster metadata

-Perform the following request to downgrade the schema.
+Perform the following request to downgrade the cluster metadata.
 This will prepare the cluster for a downgrade to a pre-`1.25` version.
 (Remember to replace `localhost:8080` with the correct URL & port.)

 ```bash
 curl -X POST -s -o /dev/null -w "%{http_code}" localhost:8080/v1/cluster/schema-v1